skang06/CHANGENAMEminiproj3/README.md

 A step-by-step Excel data analysis can be found [here](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/Excel%20Step%20by%20Step_3.docx).

 __Clusters and Their Characteristics__
-The division of the clusters with the relevant z scores for each anchor, as well as an illustration of the characteristics of each anchor can be found below.
 ![alt text](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/chart1.png)
 ![alt text](https://github.com/skang06/Post-Doctoral_Career_Outcomes/blob/main/factors.png)

 _Cluster 1_: Above average percent of postdocs going into non-profit.
-Slightly above average going into for- profit.
+Slightly above average for- profit.
 Significantly below average percent of postdocs going into academia/teaching/non science related fields.
-Below average going into government.
+Below average government.
 - It is the only cluster that has an above average going into for- profit and the only cluster with an above average percent going into non-profit institutions, although they are both less than one standard deviation above.
 On the other hand, it has the greatest below average percent going into academia, government, and teaching among the clusters.
 For academia and teaching, it is more than one standard deviation below average, which demonstrates their unpopularity with postdocs.

-_Cluster 2_: Above average percent of postdocs going into teaching.
-Very slightly above average going into government.
+_Cluster 2_: Above average percent going into teaching.
+Very slightly above average government.
-Significantly below average percent of postdocs going into academia/for- profit/ non science related fields.
-Below average going into non-profit
+Significantly below average going into academia/for- profit/ non science related fields.
+Below average non-profit.
 - It is the cluster with the most above average percent of postdocs going into teaching, although it is less than one standard deviation above.
 Interestingly, it has a significantly below average percent going into academia (almost one standard deviation lower).
 So, perhaps those going into teaching are not pursuing teaching positions in academia, unlike what one would normally expect.

 _Cluster 3_: Significantly above average going into academia.
-Above average going into government.
+Above average government.
 Below average going into for- profit/ non-profit.
-Slighty below average going into teaching.
-Significantly below average going into non science related fields.
+Slighty below average teaching.
+Significantly below average non science related fields.
 - It is the cluster with the most above average percent of postdocs going into academia (nearly one standard deviation above the mean).
 The percent of postdocs going into government is also above average at .65 standard deviations above.

 _Significantly below average going into non science related fields at almost one standard deviation lower for cluster 1,2, and 3._

 _Cluster 4_: Significantly above average going into government.
-Slightly above average going into academia/teaching.
+Slightly above average academia/teaching.
-Significantly below average going into for- profit/non science related fields.
-Below average going into non-profit.
+Significantly below average for- profit/non science related fields.
+Below average non-profit.
 - This cluster has the most above average percent of postdocs going into government (nearly 2 standard deviations above the average).
 There is also an above average percent of postdocs going into academia, although it is not nearly as many as cluster 3.
-- Significantly below average going into for- profit.
+- Significantly below average in for- profit.
 It is tied with Cluster 4 for most below average percent of post docs going into for-profit institutions.
 Among the four clusters, this cluster has the smallest below average percent of postdocs go into non- science related fields, indicating there is a greater percentage going compared to the other clusters, although it is still below average.

 __List of Departments and Their Relevant Cluster__